 September 26th - Piecing Top and Grand Prize Linky

 October 17th- Seeing Stars Parade and Grand Prize Winners

-The Curvy Star Block assignment winner who gets a Acorn Love Table Runner Kit from Shabby Fabrics is
+The Double Star Block assignment winner who gets a Smitten Jelly Roll

-And just like that, we are on to our third set of blocks , so let's get going :) If you are just finding this QAL, it's never to late to join in the fun :)
+So here we are, ready to start sewing our second set of blocks , so let's get right to it :) If you are just finding this QAL, it's never to late to join in the fun :)

 STEP 1 - CUTTING

 We will be making 3 Curvy Star Blocks.
 I will give the cutting directions for 1 Curvy Star Block (for those that are making alternate layouts).
 Then I will give the cutting directions for the Total Pieces needed for all 3 Curvy Star Blocks.
 Each Print Fabric listed represents a different part of the star block.
 Below the initial single block cutting list is an image of the Curvy Star Block just to clarify where each fabric is placed in the block.

 Curvy Star Block - For Each Block cut:

 Print Fabric Large Star Points - (4) 5 7/8" x 5 7/8" squares